Kenora Airport

 📖 Plain English Explanation:

-Temporary conditions (lasting less than an hour at a time) may include: Visibility will be excellent at more than 6SM.
+Winds from the Northeast (50°) at 10 kt.
+Visibility will be excellent at more than 6SM.
 Weather conditions: FCST.
-Scattered clouds at 500 feet, Overcast skies at 1000 feet.
+Overcast skies at 2000 feet.
 Marginal VFR conditions - some restrictions for visual flying.

 📚 Understanding TAF Forecasts